 No doubt the new labor model and staffing changes have increased security and data privacy risks for TMT companies.
 TMT finance leaders indicated that this issue is a major focus for their departments over the next 12 months.
-Not only are the finance leaders concerned about the vast numbers of employees accessing corporate networks remotely, but also many (like software and social media companies) are increasingly worried about compromised or rogue employees getting unauthorised access to valuable customer data.
+Not only are the finance leaders concerned about the vast numbers of employees accessing corporate networks remotely, but also many (like software and social media companies) are increasingly worried about compromised or rogue employees getting unauthorized access to valuable customer data.

 Based on the demands and expectations of boards and executive management, the survey shows budgets for data security and privacy are increasing.
 This trend is underscored by the growing number of TMT companies that have migrated or are in the process of migrating on-premise applications to the cloud.
 Similarly, more companies are engaging managed security solution providers for help with these security challenges and to enhance operational resilience.

 As part of the effort to build resilience, TMT finance leaders are also diversifying supply chains.
 This is a broad effort that involves not only reducing geographic concentration of suppliers but also moving certain offshore supply sources onshore or closer to home and adopting more robust third-party risk management oversight.
-The survey shows the options under consideration and how they are prioritised: diversifying supply chain geographically (58%), sourcing more materials and products locally (57%), and enhancing third-party risk management oversight of suppliers (55%).
+The survey shows the options under consideration and how they are prioritized: diversifying supply chain geographically (58%), sourcing more materials and products locally (57%), and enhancing third-party risk management oversight of suppliers (55%).

-In another resilience-driven effort, the TMT finance leaders seek to prioritise automation to not only manage workflow challenges exposed by the pandemic but also reduce the impact of human error and absenteeism on critical processes and functions.
-Specifically, 57% of respondents stated that it is likely or very likely that their organisations will increase automation to perform critical business functions as a result of the pandemic.
+In another resilience-driven effort, the TMT finance leaders seek to prioritize automation to not only manage workflow challenges exposed by the pandemic but also reduce the impact of human error and absenteeism on critical processes and functions.
+Specifically, 57% of respondents stated that it is likely or very likely that their organizations will increase automation to perform critical business functions as a result of the pandemic.
 About 49% of the respondents indicated they are considering onshore and RPA tools on-site to increase automation.

 Finally, in the same way the pandemic has escalated investments in cloud, automation, and data security and privacy, the social upheavals of the past year have intensified companies’ focus on environmental, social and governance (ESG) initiatives.
-Across the TMT industry, ESG remains a competitive differentiator for organisations as they seek to meet the expectations of shareholders and other key stakeholders.
+Across the TMT industry, ESG remains a competitive differentiator for organizations as they seek to meet the expectations of shareholders and other key stakeholders.

-In the tech world, for example, ESG matters for early-stage tech companies looking to monetise sweat equity, moderate-stage tech companies wanting to pursue an IPO, and more mature-stage tech companies looking to build and sustain long-term value.
+In the tech world, for example, ESG matters for early-stage tech companies looking to monetize sweat equity, moderate-stage tech companies wanting to pursue an IPO, and more mature-stage tech companies looking to build and sustain long-term value.
 In the survey, 81% of TMT respondents indicated a moderate-to-significant increase in their focus and frequency of ESG reporting.
 ESG was singled out, along with research and development and customer experience, among areas that are least likely to be impacted by cost cuts over the next year.